Helen Hall Jennings

-Helen Hall Jennings (September 20, 1905 – October 4, 1966) was a social psychologist and trailblazer in the field of social networks in the early 20th century.
+Helen Hall Jennings (September 20, 1905 – October 4, 1966) was an American social psychologist in the field of social networks in the early 20th century.
 She developed quantitative research methods used to study sociometry, a quantitative method for measuring social relationships.
 This work is cited as being the birth of social network analysis.

 Career

 Jennings graduated from the New Jersey College for Women (now known as the Douglass Residential College at Rutgers University) in 1927 with a Bachelor of Letters degree.

 Jennings pursued her graduate degree in psychology at Columbia University and specialized in empirical research design.
 While working in the lab of psychologist Gardner Murphy, she met Jacob L. Moreno.
 Through her knowledge of quantitative research methods and statistics, Jennings worked with Moreno to develop an empirical approach to social network research.
 Together they studied how "social relations affected psychological well-being” and “used quantitative methods for studying the structure of groups and the positions of individuals within groups."

 Jennings and Moreno's research at Sing Sing and the New York Training School for Girls (also known as Hudson School for the Girls) "involved systematic data collection and analysis" and resulted in two published works: Application of the Group Method to Classification in 1932 and Who Shall Survive?
 A New Approach to the Problem of Human Interrelations in 1934.
 The approach of using quantitative data to study and measure relationships within groups of people resulted in the development of sociometry.
 Jennings and Moreno also became the first to use a stochastic network model (or, "chance sociogram", as they called it), predating the Erdős–Rényi model and the network model of Anatol Rapoport.

 In 1931, Jennings received her Master of Arts degree from Columbia University.
 Her master's thesis was entitled "The nature of the pathetic."
 At that time she lived in Stelton, New Jersey.
 In 1943, Jennings completed her PhD thesis Leadership and Isolation: A Study of Personality in Interpersonal Relations, eventually published by Longman, Greens, and Company.
 Leadership and Isolation strove to examine how often-chosen leaders and isolates arise in a population.
 It was a continuation of analysis from the data collected at the New York Training School for Girls.
 Research participants were asked who they would like to work with and who they would like to live with.
 Eight months later, there was little change in the selected leaders and isolates.